tercen/template-R-operator-lite/README.md

 7. push to the github repo
 8. go to tercen and install the operator

-More information can be found in [Tercen app builder's guide](https://tercen.github.io/appbuilders-guide/).
+More information can be found in the [Tercen developer's guide](https://tercen.github.io/developers_guide/).

 Below is the operator README standard structure: